sdmx-twg/sdmx-im/docs/technical_notes/6_Geospatial_information_support.md

 Geography is represented by geospatial information.
 Within SDMX, geospatial information is conceptually represented by the `"GEO_FEATURE_SET"` role/specification.
-This approach uses a specialized form of SDMX Codelist, named `"GeoCodelist"`, which is a Codelist containing the Geography used to demarcate the geographic extent.
+This approach uses a specialized abstract form of SDMX Codelist, named `"GeoCodelist"`, which is a Codelist containing the Geography used to demarcate the geographic extent.
 This is implemented in two ways:

 1. `Geographic`.
 It is a regular codelist that has been extended to add a geographical feature set to each of its items, typically, this would include all types of administrative geographies;
-2. `Grid`.
+2. `GeoGrid`.
 As a codelist that has defined a geographical grid composed of cells representing regular squared portions of the Earth.

 A `GeoCodelist` is a Codelist as defined in the SDMX Information Model